 The Mutual Market Access pilot programme (the "Pilot Programme"), launched in November 2014 with initially the Shanghai-Hong Kong Stock Connect (Shanghai Connect), is an unprecedented mechanism that connects stock trading, albeit within a confined scope, between the Mainland stock market and an overseas market.
-Prior to this, foreign participation channels in the Mainland stock market had been limited mainly to the Qualified Foreign Institutional Investor (QFII) scheme and the Renminbi Qualified Foreign Institutional Investor (QFII) scheme and the Renminbi Qualified Foreign Institutional Investor (RQFII) scheme and the Renminbi Qualified Foreign Institutional Investor (RQFII) scheme and foreign retail investors could only participate through investment funds offered by QFIIs and RQFIIs1.
-In the opposite direction, the Qualified Domestic Institutional Investor (QDII) scheme and the Renminbi Qualified Domestic Institutional Investor (QDII) scheme and the Renminbi Qualified participation in overseas stock markets2.
-Following successful and smooth operation of the Shanghai Connect, the Shenzhen-Hong Kong Stock Connect (Shenzhen Connect) was announced in August 2016.
+Prior to this, foreign participation channels in the Mainland stock market had been limited mainly to the Qualified Foreign Institutional Investor (QFII) scheme and the Renminbi Qualified Foreign Institutional Investor (RQFII) scheme and foreign retail investors could only participate through investment funds offered by QFIIs and RQFIIs1.
+In the opposite direction, the Qualified Domestic Institutional Investor (QDII) scheme and the Renminbi Qualified Domestic Institutional Investor (RQDII) scheme had been the only national official channels of Mainland participation in overseas stock markets2.
+Following successful and smooth operation of the Shanghai Connect, the Shenzhen-Hong Kong Stock Connect (Shenzhen Connect) was announced in August 2016 and subsequently launched in December that year.
+Hereinafter, Shanghai Connect and Shenzhen Connect are collectively referred to as the "Stock Connect" scheme.

-The Pilot Programme is in fact a milestone step in the capital account opening of Mainland China.
+The Stock Connect scheme is in fact a milestone step in the capital account opening of Mainland China.
 With daily quota imposed and a closed loop of cross-border funds flow, it allows cross-border capital investment activities to take place and develop in an orderly way with close monitoring, thereby reducing the potential financial risk impact onto the Mainland domestic stock market.
 The programme is scalable in size, scope and market segments to match with the pace of the opening of the Mainland market as it further develops.
-The vision is to establish a "Mutual Market" of Mainland China and Hong Kong for the interests of Mainland and global investors.
+The vision is to establish a "Mutual Market" of Mainland China and Hong Kong for Mainland and global investors.

 Sub-sections below give a brief on the two Stock Connect schemes.
-Section 2 presents the hitherto performance of the Shanghai Connect and Section 3 discusses the opportunities that the "Mutual Market" model offers.
+Section 2 presents the hitherto performance since launch of Stock Connect and Section 3 discusses the opportunities that the "Mutual Market" model offers.